Inquiries and or questions regarding the doctoral program and its admissions process and requirements should be sent directly to PsycPhD [at] umd.edu.

 Information for International Graduate Students

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
-The office of International Students and Scholars Services (ISSS)is a valuable resource of information and assistance for prospective and current international students.
-International applicants are encouraged to explore the services they offer, and contact them with related questions.
+The Office of International Students and Scholars Services (ISSS) is a valuable resource for information and assistance for prospective and current international students.
+International applicants are encouraged to explore the services they offer and contact them with related questions.